Paris, 20 September 2000

-Power in Competitive Electricity Markets
+Nuclear Power in Competitive Electricity Markets

 Economic deregulation in the power sector raises new challenges for the prospects of nuclear power.
 A key issue is to assess whether nuclear power can be competitive in a deregulated electricity market.
 Other important considerations include safety, nuclear liability and insurance, the nuclear power infrastructure, and health and environmental protection.

-This study, conducted by a group of experts from twelve OECD Member countries and three international organisations, provides a review and analysis of these issues, as related to both existing and future nuclear power plants.
+This study, conducted by a group of experts from twelve OECD member countries and three international organisations, provides a review and analysis of these issues, as related to both existing and future nuclear power plants.
 It will be of particular interest to energy analysts, as well as to policy makers in the nuclear and government sectors.

-Nuclear Safety Competence into the 21st Century
+Assuring Nuclear Safety Competence into the 21st Century

 Irrespective of current views on the future of nuclear power programmes, concerns are arising with respect to the long-term ability to preserve safety competence because student enrolments in nuclear engineering are decreasing rapidly and experienced staff are reaching retirement age.
 "Assuring Nuclear Safety Competence into the 21st Century" was discussed in depth by workshop participants.
 The need for a long-term strategic view was emphasised, and policy recommendations were made.
 These proceedings will be of particular interest to those playing a policy role in the nuclear industry, regulatory bodies and the education sector.

-Legislation in Central and Eastern Europe and the NIS: 2000 Overview
+Nuclear Legislation in Central and Eastern Europe and the NIS: 2000 Overview

 This publication examines the legislation and regulations governing the peaceful uses of nuclear energy in eastern European countries.
 It covers 11 countries from Central and Eastern Europe and 11 countries from the New Independent States: Albania, Armenia, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Estonia, Former Yugoslav Republic of Macedonia, Georgia, Hungary, Kazakhstan, Latvia, Lithuania, Poland, Republic of Moldova, Romania, Russian Federation, Slovak Republic, Slovenia, Ukraine, Uzbekistan.

 The chapters follow a systematic format making it easier for the reader to carry out research and compare information.
-This study will be updated regularly.

 Please quote the title and reference in any review.